 Tai Hang itself was founded towards the end of the thirteenth century by Man Tin-cheung (Wen Tianxiang, 1236-1283), a poet and politician who had fled Kublai Kahn’s armies to found the New Territories branch of the Man clan.

 It is a little off the beaten path.
 To get there take a green minibus number 25A which can be found on Wai Yan Street close to the market.
 Alight at the Tai Hang Rural Committee building.
 After getting off the bus keep the building on your right, to the left you will see the walls of Fu Sha Wai.
 Follow the narrow lane that leads straight ahead and turn right at the end.
 After a few metres you will see the arch at the entrance to the ancestral hall.

 The hall was built during the Ming Dynasty between 1368-1644 but it underwent extensive renovations in 2005.
-It is a two hall structure with the ancestral tablets in the rear surrounded by a richly carved and gilded altar.
-During the renovations a small park was added boasting an ornamental pond, a pavilion and a statue of Man Tin-cheung.
+It is a two-hall structure with the ancestral tablets in the rear surrounded by a richly carved and gilded altar.
+During the renovations, a small park was added boasting an ornamental pond, a pavilion and a statue of Man Tin-cheung.

 The temples were under restoration when I visited.
-An assessment by the Antiques Advisory Board reports that clumsy renovations and modernisation in the past has diminished the building’s historical significance.
+An assessment by the Antiques Advisory Board reports that clumsy renovations and modernisation in the past have diminished the building’s historical significance.
 The renovations, to my untrained eyes, appeared to be trying to right past wrongs.

-The walls of the seventeenth century Fu Sha Wai village are still intact though the gatehouse has been rebuilt.
+The walls of the seventeenth-century Fu Sha Wai village are still intact though the gatehouse has been rebuilt.
 Most of the structures within are modern but the walls themselves are well maintained.

 But he then withdrew his men from the war on the 16th after that first battle.
-Hase estimates the shelling from HMS fame killed 40-50 rebel fighters.
+Hase estimates the shelling from HMS Fame killed 40-50 rebel fighters.
 The British side sustained one broken arm.